Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Starting a vegetable garden can be a daunting task.
 There is so much to consider.
-Here some tips to ensure that your new vegetable garden will be a success both this growing season and the growing seasons to come.
+Here some tips to ensure that your new vegetable garden will be a success both this growing season and in the growing seasons to come.

 Choose a Sunny Location